orchestral/testbench/README.md

 ## Usage

-To use Orchestra\Testbench, all you need to do is extend `Orchestra\Testbench\TestCase` instead of `PHPUnit_Framework_TestCase`.
+To use Testbench Component, all you need to do is extend `Orchestra\Testbench\TestCase` instead of `PHPUnit_Framework_TestCase`.
 The fixture `app` booted by `Orchestra\Testbench\TestCase` is predefined to follow the base application skeleton of Laravel 4.

 ```php
 <?php